tarantool/grafana-dashboard/README.md

 We recommend using the exact versions we use in experimental cluster (e.g. Grafana v8.1.5).
 After start, Grafana UI will be available at [localhost:3000](http://localhost:3000/).
 You can also interact with Prometheus at [localhost:9090](http://localhost:9090/) and InfluxDB at [localhost:8086](http://localhost:8086/).

-To set up an InfluxDB dashboard for monitoring example app, use the following variables:

-- `Policy`: `default`.

 ### Monitoring local app